 In 2006, Aoki landed a leading role in the martial arts action film "DOA: Dead or Alive," costarring Christie Allen, Tina Armstrong, Jaime Pressly, and Holly Valance.
 She also appeared in the superhero comedy "Zoom," based on the children's book "Amazing Adventures from Zoom's Academy."
 The film starred Tim Allen, Chevy Chase, Courteney Cox, Rip Torn, and Spencer Breslin.
 Also in 2006, Aoki was in "Friendly Fire," a music video compilation film that accompanied Sean Lennon's album of the same name.
 The next year, Aoki was in the Jet Li and Jason Statham action thriller "War," and in 2008, had a main role in the science-fiction horror film "Mutant Chronicles," based on the eponymous role-playing game.
 Another lead role came in the 2009 independent film "Rosencrantz and Guildenstern Are Undead."
 Following this, Aoki appeared as herself in the documentaries "Jeremy Scott: The People's Designer" and "I'll Sleep When I'm Dead," the latter of which was about her half-brother, DJ and producer Steve Aoki.

-Personal Life: Aoki married James Bailey in 2011; they have one son and three daughters.
+Aoki married James Bailey in 2011.
+They have one son and three daughters.
 To focus her time on motherhood, Aoki announced her retirement from full-time film acting.
 In 2018, she and Steve Aoki co-chaired the Red Cross Gala in San Francisco.